 Spain began importing enslaved Africans from the Iberian Peninsula[iii], where they were taken after capture, in 1501.
 In August 1518, the king of Spain authorized direct shipment of captured Africans to the Americas[iv], putting an end to Spanish human trade holdovers in Europe.
 This drastically increased the enslaved populations throughout the Americas.

 Black women of African descent are documented in Spanish settlements throughout the present-day states of Florida, New Mexico, and California.
 African men and women had long accompanied European travelers to the Americas on Spanish, Portuguese, and English expeditions[v].
 The Spanish city of St. Augustine, Florida is viewed as the first permanent colonial city in what is now the United States of America.
-It was settled with African and Native slave labor in 1565.
+It was settled with enslaved African and Native labor in 1565.
 However, Santa Fe, New Mexico was established in what was formerly known as New Spain, in 1610.
 It is now the oldest state capital in the United States[vi].

 In 1600, Isabel de Olvera, a free woman of African and Native descent living in Querétaro, Mexico[vii], joined a relief expedition to the recently colonized province of New Mexico.
-It is said she was traveling as a servant to Spanish woman.
+It is said she was traveling as a servant to a Spanish woman.
 Before leaving, she spoke an affidavit to declare her free status to the mayor of Querétaro, New Spain, don Pedro Lorenzo de Castilla.
-She had three witnesses standing with her, a free black man, a mestiza woman (mixed race), and a black slave woman and insisted on having a copy to carry with her at all times.
+She had three witnesses standing with her, a free black man, a mestiza woman (mixed race), and an enslaved black woman and insisted on having a copy to carry with her at all times.
 Isabel’s statement, intended actions, as well as her witnesses illustrate the broad presence of slavery in North America at that point in time.
 It also highlights the legal standing of women in Spanish colonies no matter their legal statuses and heritage – 365 years before Black Women got the federal right to vote in the United States.
 Spaniard’s were moving Africans and their descendants around the America’s more than one hundred years before the United States acknowledges commoditizing and trading human beings within its current borders[viii].

 With the cross-cultural and competitive histories of the colonizers, it’s amazing that the expressed sentiments of a Black Woman survives to this day.
 Isabel’s affidavit, a legal document in the historical archives of two countries – Mexico and the United States, is the oldest recorded example found of a Black Woman speaking up for herself in North America.
 Though her journey began in Mexico, she deemed the document necessary for her travel to New Mexico.
 She demanded justice and respect for her existence, singleness, freedom and future.
 The confidence embedded in her statement remains empowering and inspirational centuries later.
 May her character and determination lift our voices and strengthen our resolve.